 comment 1 Created with Sketch Beta.

-What's all the fuss about new diabetes drugs?
+What's all this fuss about new diabetes drugs?
 Are they really as good as they are made out to be?

 Presentation time